-This is a recipe I’ve been hanging on to since I went to Austin back in June for the BlogHer Food Conference.
+This is a recipe I’ve been hanging on to since I went to Austin a few years back.
 I think I hesitated sharing because it’s such a non-recipe.
 The shishito peppers themselves are incredibly easy to make.
 The sriracha cream sauce is also pretty much a non-recipe.

 Word of warning.
 These are addicting.

 I first tried them at a buffet style party and I’m not gonna lie, I pretty much hovered around the table eating these.
 In fact, I probably ate more than my fare share.
 But I just couldn’t resist.

 Now whenever I am at a restaurant and blistered shishito peppers are an option, you can bet that I am ordering some.